-Gary heads up the firm's national Retail and Intellectual Property Groups in which he has built up strong reputations on both a national and international basis.
+Gary heads up the firm's national Retail and Intellectual Property & Creative Industry Groups in which he has built up strong reputations on both a national and international basis.

 He specialises in resolving disputes especially those to do with anti-counterfeiting, with particular emphasis on parallel importing.
 Over the past few years he has been involved in leading cases on copyright and design right advice including Mackie Designs Inc. v Behringer, R Griggs Group Limited v Evans and Jimmy Choo v Towerstone.
 He acts for clients across a broad range of sectors but is especially well known in the clothing & footwear and automotive industries.